H1ghBre4k3r/advent-of-code-2020/README.md

 # Advent of Code

-This are my solution for the programming tasks of `Advent of Code 2020`.
+These are my ugly solution for the programming tasks of [`Advent of Code 2020`](https://adventofcode.com).

 Feel free to take some inspiration, but i cannot guarantee functional correctness, since i try to use another language each day.